Revisiting institutional punishment in the $N$-person prisoner's dilemma: Introduction

+Here we consider three main research questions about institutional punishment in public goods games, the answers to which are our original contributions to this widely studied topic.
+First, we determine the effect of sharing the maintenance costs of the sanctioning institution on the stability of punishers.
+Second, in contrast to most studies of public goods games that consider small groups of players, we focus on large groups (i.e., communities) for which sanctioning institutions are ubiquitous.
+In analyzing the effect of group size $N$, we assume that the minimum number of punishers required to create the sanctioning institution increases linearly with $N$.
+Third, and more importantly, by simulating populations of finite size $M$, we study the effect of demographic noise on the predictions of the deterministic theory.

 In the infinite population limit, where the game can be studied using the replicator equation framework \cite{Hofbauer_1998}, we find that the all-defectors solution is always stable and the all-cooperators solution is always unstable.
 An equilibrium solution where the population consists only of institutional punishers is stable if the per capita cost to punishers of maintaining the sanctioning institution (the maximum per capita cost is $\gamma$) is less than the fine to cooperators ($\alpha \beta$) and this cost plus the cost $c$ of contributing to public goods is less than the fine to defectors ($\beta$).
 In this bistability scenario, there is a lower value of the frequency of punishers in the population at large that guarantees the maintenance of the sanctioning institution and, consequently, the disappearance of both types of offenders (i.e., cooperators and defectors).
 This threshold has a non-trivial dependence on the size of the community.
-These findings are consistent with the results of other implementations of institutional punishment where both cooperators and defectors are punished \cite{Szolnoki_2011,Perc_2012,Dercole_2013}.
+In addition, we find that cost sharing increases the region of stability of the all-punishers equilibrium solution as well as the size of its domain of attraction.